Privacy notice for personal account customers

 - Prepay service providers.

-- PrePay Solutions (PPS) which is a separate independent Data Controller in relation to data processed in connection with your Monese Card and all necessary activities relating to the operation of the Monese Card including: allowing you to receive, activate and use your Monese Card; making and receiving payment transactions, meeting legal requirements regarding your Monese Account and Monese Card; answering your requests and providing information to you.
-The PPS privacy notice is available on its website: https://www.pps.edenred.com/pages/privacy.
+- PrePay Technologies Limited which is a separate independent Data Controller in relation to data processed in connection with your Monese Card and all necessary activities relating to the operation of the Monese Card including: allowing you to receive, activate and use your Monese Card; making and receiving payment transactions, meeting legal requirements regarding your Monese Account and Monese Card; answering your requests and providing information to you.
+The PrePay Technologies Limited privacy notice is available on its website: https://eps.edenred.com/privacy-policy-0.

 - Payment service providers and technical and non-technical processors.